-Traditionally acupuncture and Chinese herbal medicine have been used to treat infertility for a few thousand years.
-Recently a few studies also showed acupuncture significant benefit women undergoing in vitro fertilisation (IVF) treatment.
+Throughout history, acupuncture and Chinese herbal medicine have been employed as traditional methods for addressing infertility, with a rich lineage spanning thousands of years.
+Recently a few studies also showed acupuncture benefit women undergoing in vitro fertilisation (IVF) treatment.

-Who should consider IVF support acupuncture and /or Chinese medicine?
+Who can benefit from IVF support acupuncture and/or Chinese medicine?

 You may consider acupuncture and/or Chinese herbal medicine if:

 You are over 35, or any of the following situation applies to you:

 - Age related infertility